killhamster/drilfiction/README.md

 # vowel: replies changing all the vowels for 'i'
 REPLIES_MODE = default
 # Text file name.
 Relative to the folder where the script is.
 Do not use quotes.
-# The spanish civil code is set by default.
+# The infamous epic fanfiction "My Immortal" is set as the default.
 You can use whatever you want as long as the file can be
 # sliced in pieces by a distinct string, such as ';;'
-FILE = codigocivil
+FILE = my_immortal
 # A string to split the file in small pieces.
 Do not use quotes.
 FILE_SPLIT = ;;
 # Probability of post an item from the text file when REPLIES MODE is default